apeled/Passive-Heart-Rate-Monitoring-Utilizing-Smartphone-Sensors/README.md

 ## Future Work
 In future iterations, we aim to improve our signal processing algorithms for higher accuracy, incorporate multiple peak predictions in the FFT analysis, and develop metrics for heart rate variability and stress levels.
 Additionally, we plan to extend the application to iOS devices and enable passive heart rate detection and recording while reducing battery usage.

-## Contributions
-We welcome any contributions to the Healthy Pocket Project.
-Whether it's reporting a bug, proposing new features, or helping with code, all contributions are greatly appreciated.
-Please see our [Contribution Guidelines] for more details.

 ## Credits
 This project was made possible thanks to the hard work and dedication of our team members: